Logo

 We may disclose the personal information we collect as set forth in this section.

-• Event organizers: to third parties involved with events that you register for, to facilitate your participation in those events.
+• Event organizers: To third parties involved with events that you register for, to facilitate your participation in those events.

-• Business partners: to our business partners in order to perform services you request or authorize, including as set forth in this policy, in accordance with our commercial practices.
+• Business partners: To our business partners in order to perform services you request or authorize, including as set forth in this policy, in accordance with our commercial practices.

-• Corporate transactions and restructuring: in connection with planning, due diligence, negotiation and implementation of an actual or potential corporate reorganization, merger, sale, joint venture, transfer, investment transaction, or other disposition of all or any of our business, including in connection with any bankruptcy or similar proceedings.
+• Corporate transactions and restructuring: In connection with planning, due diligence, negotiation and implementation of an actual or potential corporate reorganization, merger, sale, joint venture, transfer, investment transaction, or other disposition of all or any of our business, including in connection with any bankruptcy or similar proceedings.

-• Legal obligations: as we deem necessary or appropriate under applicable laws, to respond to requests from public and government authorities including public and government authorities outside of your country of residence, to comply with court orders and other legal processes, to legally protect the rights, property, or safety of Adaptive, our users, or others, and to enforce our Website Terms of Use or other agreement with you.
+• Legal obligations: As we deem necessary or appropriate under applicable laws, to respond to requests from public and government authorities including public and government authorities outside of your country of residence, to comply with court orders and other legal processes, to legally protect the rights, property, or safety of Adaptive, our users, or others, and to enforce our Website Terms of Use or other agreement with you.

-• To protect us and others: when we believe it is appropriate to do so to investigate, prevent, or take action regarding illegal activity, suspected fraud, situations involving potential threats to the safety of any person, violations of our Website Terms of Use, or as evidence in litigation in which we are involved.
+• To protect us and others: When we believe it is appropriate to do so to investigate, prevent, or take action regarding illegal activity, suspected fraud, situations involving potential threats to the safety of any person, violations of our Website Terms of Use, or as evidence in litigation in which we are involved.

-• Advertising and analytics partners: to third parties that provide advertising, campaign measurement, online and mobile analytics, and related services to us (with your consent, where required by applicable laws).
+• Advertising and analytics partners: To third parties that provide advertising, campaign measurement, online and mobile analytics, and related services to us (with your consent, where required by applicable laws).
 They may use this information to help us better reach individuals with relevant ads and to measure and improve our ad campaigns, or to better understand how individuals interact with our Services.
 In addition, these third parties may combine the information collected from us and our Services with information collected about you from third-party sites, apps and services, in order to make inferences about you and your interests, to better tailor advertising and content to you across multiple sites, apps, and services, and to collect associated metrics.

 Cookies.
 A cookie is a small file that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
 Some cookies allow us to make it easier for you to navigate our website, while others are used to enable a faster log-in process or to allow us to track your activities while using our website.
 Most web browsers automatically accept cookies, but if you prefer, you can edit your browser options to block them in the future.
 The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Some of the Services may not work properly if you disable cookies.